Intézeti szeminárium

 Leak-out-spectroscopy (LOS) is a rather novel ion-trap-based action spectroscopy method.
 LOS exploits the fact that vibrational energy of a laser-excited ion can be converted into kinetic energy in a collision with a suitable neutral molecule or atom.
 The ions are thus accelerated and may leave the trap towards a detector.
 By counting the "leaked-out" ions as a function of the laser wavelength, a spectrum is generated.
 The invention of LOS has boosted the spectroscopy of molecular ions, as it is a universal and very sensitive technique.

 In this presentation, I will focus on the application of LOS to astrophysically relevant cations, in particular on exotic ions consisting of only helium and hydrogen.
-Such systems are also interesting because they are few-particle-systems and therefore serve as a testing ground for high-level theoretical He-He+-He and D2He+!
+Such systems are also interesting because they are few-particle-systems and therefore serve as a testing ground for high-level theoretical approaches!

 27 February (Thursday) 15:00, Gróh auditory (062)